rs660/league-analysis/README.md

 - Prediction Task Type: Non-binary Classification
 - Response Variable: win probability `[0, 1]`
     - Motivation: win probability is linked to a lot of predictive tasks not just limited to League of Legends.
 For example, it has wide-ranging applications in betting and gambling.
-- Evaluation Metric: ROC-AUC.
+- Evaluation Metric: ROC-AUC
-    - Motivation: Mainly because my response variable is already in the form needed for ROC-AUC.
+    - Motivation: Mainly because my response variable is already lies on the codomain needed for ROC-AUC.
 Although it's true that naive accuracy & confusion matrices provide a more easily interpretable performance metric, my predictive task doesn't have a fixed threshold.
-Therefore, ROC-AUC is still more robust/accurate for this use case and allows for more refined adjustments when developing the model.
+Therefore, ROC-AUC is still more robust/accurate for this use case and allows for more refined adjustments when developing my models.
 - All features used will be pre/early-game metrics that can only be strictly observed before 'result', therefore this problem has to be prediction and not inference.

 ---